 Note: Covered preventive services and items that are required by federal law are not subject to the deductible and will be paid at 100% when received from an in-network provider.
-Covered preventive services received from an out-of-network provider are not subject to the deductible, but the out-of-network Payment Percentage will apply.
+Covered preventive services received from an out-of-network provider are subject to the out-of-network deductible and Payment Percentage.